BUFFALOLO/Module7Lesson1Assignment/README.md

 # PROJECT REQUIREMENTS

-**FORMATTING & LISTS WITH RECIPES**
+**FORMATTING & LISTS WITH RECIPES**<br>
-**Objective:** The aim of this assignment is to explore and practice using text formatting tags and creating lists in HTML, inspired by real-world examples from Recipes.
+**Objective:** The aim of this assignment is to explore and practice using text formatting tags and creating lists in HTML, inspired by real-world examples from Recipes.<br>
 **Task 1:** Creating Lists Create a recipe for "Classic Chocolate Chip Cookies" with a header and a short paragraph description.
-Then, add the ingredients into an unordered list and the steps into an ordered list.
+Then, add the ingredients into an unordered list and the steps into an ordered list. <br>

 You can use the following information: